‘Run the damn ball’: UW’s Jimmy Lake wants ‘multifaceted’ offense, but does his hat say otherwise?

 Extra points

 - Lake said John Donovan was awarded a game ball following his first game as the Huskies’ offensive coordinator.
 “I asked him to come here and implement a new offense, with all the things we’ve had to deal with no spring football and not being able to practice and all these things,” Lake said.
 “Him and our staff were still able to cobble everything together and trot out there a new scheme and a new direction with a freshman quarterback.
-So I was really excited about what he did, and I think they (the offensive staff) did an excellent job on Saturday.”
+So I was really excited about what he did, and I think they (the offensive coaches) did an excellent job on Saturday.”

 - Unless a significant injury occurs during a game, Lake said he has made a strategic decision not to provide public injury updates.
 So the status of defensive lineman Tuli Letuligasenoa, outside linebacker Laiatu Latu, safety Cameron Williams, quarterback Kevin Thomson and tight end Devin Culp — all of whom did not play against Oregon State — remains uncertain.

-- UW redshirt sophomore outside linebacker Zion Tupuola-Fetui was named the Pac-12’s Defensive lineman of the week Monday.
-In his first career start the Pearl City, Hawaii, product made four tackles with a pair of strip sacks vs. Oregon State.
+- UW redshirt sophomore outside linebacker Zion Tupuola-Fetui was named the Pac-12’s defensive lineman of the week Monday.
+In his first career start, the Pearl City, Hawaii, product made four tackles with a pair of strip sacks against Oregon State.

 - Lake said UW’s special-teams units allowing kick returns of 42 and 43 yards was more a product of its coverage teams than sophomore kicker Tim Horn.
 “Tim had an excellent game,” Lake said.
 “We have to help him out.
 He kicked off really, really well.
 I was not pleased with our kickoff unit, which is another thing we’re trying to correct this week.
 Tim Horn actually ended up having two tackles, which is not good.
 I don’t want my kicker tackling.
 I just want him kicking the ball and watching our guys go tackle.
 So we’re already in the middle of correcting that, and we want to see a big improvement in that department come Saturday.”